ChrisVilches/Knapsack-2D-Allocation/README.md

   <img src="./resident_evil.jpg" width="400" title="Resident Evil inventory"></img>
 </p>

 Picture above is taken from Resident Evil 4.
 The player must organize the inventory to fit important items (unlike most games, it doesn't have an *infinite pocket*).
-This algorithm follows the same concept
+This algorithm follows the same concept.

 ## Specifications